Airbus A400M Atlas: Origins

 A Europrop partner executive said in April 2003 that Airbus was close to selecting the P&WC offer, claiming it was more than €400 million (US$436.7 million) cheaper than Europrop's bid.
-As the original deadline for the engine decision passed, Airbus CEO Noel Forgeard said P&WC's bid was nearly 20 percent less expensive and declared that "As of today Pratt and Whitney is the winner without doubt; a much lower offer could make us change our minds.", inviting Europrop to revise its offering, which it reportedly reduced in price by 10 or 20 percent.
+As the original deadline for the engine decision passed, Airbus CEO Noel Forgeard said that P&WC's bid was nearly 20 percent less expensive, and declared that "As of today Pratt and Whitney is the winner without doubt [but] a much lower offer could make us change our minds", inviting Europrop to revise its offering, which it reportedly reduced in price by 10 or 20 percent.
 A later report described the revised bid as exceeding P&WC's bid by €120 million.

 The A400M (third from top) and aircraft it is intended to replace or complement: C-130 (top), C-130J-30 and C-17 (bottom).

 The original partner nations were France, Germany, Italy, Spain, the United Kingdom, Turkey, Belgium, and Luxembourg.
 These nations decided to charge the Organisation for Joint Armament Cooperation (OCCAR) with the management of the acquisition of the A400M.
 Following the withdrawal of Italy and revision of procurement totals, the revised requirement amounted to 180 aircraft.
 The first flight was forecast to occur in 2008 and first delivery in 2009.
 In April 2005, South Africa joined the programme, with the Denel Saab Aerostructures receiving a contract for fuselage components.
 Malaysia was the second country outside Europe to be involved.
 Malaysia through CTRM is responsible for manufacturing composite aero components for the aircraft.